-Since its inception, LACAP has had only one Curator, John Peterson, who will be retiring at the end of 2019.
+Since its inception, LACAP has had only one Curator, John Peterson, who will be retiring in June 2019.
 John has been part time for all of these years, but has overseen the expansion of the collection.
-LACAP houses the oldest records of Lutherans in North America, including the journals of Henry Melchoir Muhlenberg, which were recently restored.
-We have been involved in the production of a new biography of the first Lutheran ordained in North America, Justus Falckner.
+LACAP houses the oldest records of Lutherans in North America, including the journals of Henry Melchior Muhlenberg, which were recently restored.
+We have also been involved in the production of a new biography of the first Lutheran ordained in North America, Justus Falckner.

 The last decade has been a period of particular growth for LACAP.
 The construction of the Brossman Center provided dedicated archival space in its undercroft.
 Since 2008, many congregations have closed and sent their records to us.